kwonchungli/kwonchungli.github.io/_pages/about.md

 ======
 My research interest lies in theoretical aspects of machine/statistical learning and optimization.
 My Ph.D. research has focused on latent-variable problems -- how to learn from data with missing or unobserved information.
 I have specifically focused on the design and analysis of practically useful algorithms for them.

-Currently, I mostly focusing on the Reinforcement Learning.
+Currently, I am mostly focusing on Reinforcement Learning.
 In connection to my previous work on EM, I am specifically looking at problems with partial observability.
-While I am a bit biased to the theory side, I am also looking for an opportunity to working on real-world RL applications where my theoretical discoveries could be useful.
+While I am a bit biased to the theory side, I am also looking for an opportunity to working on applications where my theoretical discoveries could be useful.